NodeReplacer/Ball-Moving-In-3D-Space/README.md

-# Moving Ball With Complex Gravity
+# Player Movement with Complex Gravity
 A variety of scenes made with help from a tutorial about moving in 3D space.

 REMINDER: None of these objects are being affected by Unity's gravity engine.
 They are instead being controlled programatically by me.
 Therefore, there will be bugs.